 It can boast great elegance, structure and balance: characteristics further enhanced by long aging that can last for decades.
 Over time, this specialty, thanks to its indisputable value and incredible charm, has become a symbol of excellence, considered by many admirers a true work of art.

-The History of Brunello di Montalcino.
+The History di Brunello of Montalcino.

 The history of ‘Brunello di Montalcino’, the famous Italian specialty, is closely linked to the countryside surrounding the village of Montalcino.
 It is an area famous since the distant past for the quality of its wines: historians claim that it is possible to go back at least to the Etruscan era.